externpro/geotranz/readme.txt

+                                   UNCLASSIFIED

-GEOTRANS 2.4.2
+MSP GEOTRANS 3.0

-The GEOTRANS 2.4.2 software was developed and tested on Windows XP, Solaris 7, Red Hat Linux Professional 9, and SuSE Linux 9.3 platforms, and should function correctly on more recent versions of those operating systems.
+The MSP GEOTRANS 3.0 software was developed and tested on Windows XP, Solaris 8, Red Hat Linux Enterprise 4, and should function correctly on more recent versions of those operating systems.

-There are eight different GEOTRANS 2.4.2 distribution files - four for Windows, in zip format, and four for UNIX/Linux, in tar/gzip format:
+There are eight different MSP GEOTRANS 3.0 distribution files - four for Windows, in zip format, and four for Solaris/Linux, in tar/gzip format:
+The Windows packages omit the Solaris/Linux-specific directories, while the Solaris/Linux packages omit the Windows-specific directories.

-win_user.zip - Windows end-user's package
+win_user.zip - Windows end-user package
-win_dev.zip - Windows developer's package
+win_dev.zip - Windows developer package
-master.zip - master copy (everything) in zip format mgrs.zip - MGRS & supporting projections in zip format
+master.zip - master package (everything)
+mgrs.zip - MGRS & supporting projections package

-unix_user.tgz - UNIX/Linux end-user's package
+unix_user.tgz - Solaris/Linux end-user package
-unix_dev.tgz - UNIX/Linux developer's package
+unix_dev.tgz - Solaris/Linux developer package
-master.tgz - master copy (everything) in tar/gzip format
+master.tgz - master package (everything)
-mgrs.tgz - MGRS & supporting projections in tar/gzip
+mgrs.tgz - MGRS & supporting projections package

-The Windows packages omit the UNIX/Linux-specific directories, while the UNIX/Linux packages omit the Windows-specific directories.

 The end-user packages contain only executables, DLLs or shared object libraries, documentation, and supporting data.

-The developer packages also include source code, as well as makefiles, MS Visual C++ workspace and project files, and everything else necessary to build the libraries and executables.
+The developer packages also include source code, as well as makefiles, MS Visual C++ solution and project files, and everything else necessary to build the libraries and executables.

 The master packages can be considered to be cross-platform developer packages.
-They both contain the union of the Windows and UNIX/Linux developer packages.
-Only their format is different.
+The Windows and UNIX packages contain the union of the Windows and Solaris/Linux developer packages.
+Only their format is different (.zip vs .tgz).

 The MGRS packages contain only the source code for the MGRS, UTM, UPS, Transverse Mercator, and Polar Stereographic conversion modules, and are intended for developers who only want to do MGRS conversions.
-Their content is identical.
-Only their format is different.
+The Windows and UNIX packages are identical.
+Only their format is different (.zip vs .tgz).

 You should only need to copy one of these packages, depending on your platform and your intended usage.